felipe-canever-fernandes/dodger/README.md

 ![Dodger](https://i.imgur.com/lGzTklj.png)

 You are a spaceship in this game, and your goal is to stay alive for as long as possible.
-As time goes on, the number of asteroids coming at you will increase, and, as the levels go up, the asteroids' speed will also increase.
-The longer will stay alive, the more points you make.
-Fortunately, every once in a while, the game will give you one of two possible kinds of power-ups that you can use for a limited time: shield or slow motion.
+As time goes on, the number of asteroids coming at you will increase, and, as the levels go up, the speed of the asteroid will also increase.
+The longer will stay alive, the more points you score.
+Fortunately, every once in a while, the game will give you one of two possible kinds of power-ups that you can use for a limited time: a shield or slow motion.

-This game was made in the [Godot Engine](https://godotengine.org/), a "2D and 3D, cross-platform, free and open-source game engine released under the MIT license" that uses GDScript as its own scripting language.
+This game was made in the [Godot Engine](https://godotengine.org/), a "2D and 3D, cross-platform, free and open-source game engine released under the MIT license" that uses GDScript as its scripting language.

 ![Godot](https://i.imgur.com/PhBqFv8.png)